spruceid/rebase/rust/rebase/examples/README.md

 ```bash
 cargo run --example ed25519_basic -- 72a8-2601-285-8280-60d0-94f1-6502-1176-cd2f.ngrok.io
 ```
+(NOTE: the URL will be different for your own instance of ngrok)

 You will be prompted to enter a title and body for a "post", which will be the contents embedded in the credential.
 It isn't actually being posted anywhere, just saved to the local file system.